knels012/rshell/README.md

 executable [ argumentList ] [ connector command ]
 ```
 Where connectors can be `;`, `&&`, or `||`.
 The `executable` is an executable program in the `PATH`.
 To exit the program, the user types `exit` at the beginning of a command.
+When exit is found, anything following it will not execute.
 Any single `&` or `|` will be ignored.
 Anything following a `#` is considered a comment, and thus will be ignored.
 The directory `tests` holds a `exec.script` file with test cases.
 For connectors, if a command will not be executed due to the connector before it, all other commands after will also not execute.
 For example
 ```
 true || ls && pwd
 ```
-will only execute the first command (here `true`), but becuase it suceeded, and thus `ls` won't be executed, then `pwd`, will also not be executed.
+will only execute the first command (here `true`), but because it suceeded,
+and thus `ls` won't be executed, then `pwd` will also not be executed.

 ## Bugs/Limitations/Issues